Free shore access

 While swimming with turtles is the main attraction on the island, the other beauties of the area should not be overlooked.
-Along a strip of ten or so meters along the reef drop-off, the seabed is full of marine life.
+A strip of ten or so yards along the reef drop-off, has a seabed that is full of marine life.
 The reef is covered with soft and hard corals, and plunges abruptly down toward an immaculate sandy seabed.

 On Gili Trawangan, you’ll find countless beachside hotels, bungalows, cafés, bars and restaurants.

 Live a close encounter with green and hawksbill sea turtles in this video 👇 by Maima.

 Sea turtles (both green and hawksbill) are a familiar sight in the Gili Islands.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them:

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.